jvns/talks/2017-05-stripe/slides.md

 + Google Summer of Code
 + GNOME Outreach Program for Women

+# Strategy 8: <br> Go to a conference!

+# netdev

+#

+you can write C code to filter packets that runs inside the Linux kernel! (eBPF + XDP)

 # kernels at work

 # "we upgraded to 2TB of RAM and now my program doesn't work"